 I’ve been living abroad for almost eight years now.
-I am originally from Australia and have lived in South Korea, Singapore and now, for the last week, India.
+I am originally from Australia and have lived in South Korea, Singapore, and now, for the past week, India.
 I’ve worked as an English teacher for almost all of that time so I tend to take notice of changes and adaptations in the way I speak or act when I am in another country for a prolonged period of time.
 Here are just some examples of the adjustments I’ve made subconsciously when I have been in these countries:

 Australians use far more slang than is really necessary.
 It is ingrained in us from a young age and becomes almost impossible to escape, constantly shortening words and adding an ‘-o’ or a ‘-y’ for absolutely no reason at all, rhyming slang, stupid analogies, the list goes on.
-What was natural for me as young kid growing up in a small country town had to be toned down substantially when I moved to the city and completely avoided when I moved overseas.
+What was natural for me as young kid growing up in a small, country town had to be toned down substantially when I moved to the city and completely avoided when I relocated overseas.
 I was recently back in Australia for two and a half weeks and I noticed that I did in some ways make minor adjustments in the way I spoke, reverting to some of the old habits I grew up with, especially when I was in rural areas, speaking to rural people.

 Most Noticeable Change in that Time: Beginning sentences with “Yeah, nah…“.